Sean Devereux: Assassination

+Dr. Boutrus-Boutrus Ghali said:In adverse, and often dangerous circumstances Sean showed complete dedication to his work.
+His colleagues admired his energy, his courage, and his compassion.
+Sean was an exemplary staff member and gave his life serving others, in the true spirit of the United Nations.
+Sean was a real soldier of Peace."

+Legacy

+The Devereux family established the "Sean Devereux Children's Fund" (SDCF) to support the education of children in Liberia.
+The Devereux building at Salesian School, Chertsey, which contains the Geography and English departments, is named after him.

 'Sean Devereux Park' in Yateley is named in his honour and a plaque commemorates him.

 A BBC Everyman Documentary was produced about Sean Devereux.
 It is called 'Mr Sean' and was created in May 1993.
 This was followed by a BAFTA-nominated movie about Sean called 'The Dying of the Light'.